PCI Design Awards

 Judging and Awards

-Entries are judged by independent juries of industry experts who consider creativity and ingenuity in the use of precast concrete to achieve aesthetic expression, function, economy, and sustainability; and recognized excellence in design, engineering, manufacturing, and erecting.
-Separate juries evaluate buildings, transportation, and special awards.
+Submissions are judged by independent juries of industry experts who consider creativity and ingenuity in the use of precast concrete to achieve aesthetic expression, function, economy, and sustainability; and recognized excellence in design, engineering, manufacturing, and erecting.
+Separate juries evaluate buildings, transportation, special awards, and BIM awards.

 Because of the broad diversity and the nature of challenges presented to architects and engineers, no first-place awards are made.
 All awards express equivalent recognition at a high level of excellence.
 There will not necessarily be an award in each category, and furthermore, there may be co-winners or honorable mentions in certain categories.
 In special cases, PCI has the option to create ad-hoc categories based on the projects submitted.